AlbertLucianto/vuex-search/README.md

 * `isSearching`

-  Mapped state is a `Boolean` indicating whether `searchApi` has resolved its promise of search result.
+  Mapped state indicates whether `searchApi` has resolved its promise of search result.

 * `resourceIndex`